-In most cases, International students who want to enroll in NYU January Term must obtain a student visa in order to attend.
+In most cases, international students who want to enroll in NYU's Fall in New York program must obtain a student visa in order to attend.
 It is important to allow plenty of time between admission and the start of the program to ensure that all visa steps are completed.
-As such, all international students must submit their application in full, including language proficiency scores, by the November 1 application deadline.
+As such, all international students must submit their application in full, including language proficiency scores, by the May 15 application deadline.
 Permanent residents and individuals in the U.S. pursuant to certain non-immigrant visa categories are not required to submit visa documentation to enroll in courses.
 Please contact the NYU Office of Global Services (OGS) with specific visa related questions at firstname.lastname@example.org.

 English Language Testing Requirements: